jasonbayton/11ty/_src/projects/splash/mi.md

           "defaultValue": false
         },
         {
+          "key": "kiosk_enable_admin_override",
+          "type": "BOOL",
+          "title": "Enable admin override",
+          "description": "When using MANAGED INFO as the device kiosk/launcher app, the admin override provides access to all applications on the device temporarily.
+Long-pressing on the settings icon(s) will bring up a code input, which can be defined below.
+Depending on policies applied to the device, applications not explicitly allowlisted in-policy may not launch.
+This is a limitation of locktask mode.", "defaultValue": false
+        },
+        {
           "key": "kiosk_admin_password",
           "type": "STRING",
-          "title": "Kiosk admin override code",
+          "title": "Admin override code",
-          "description": "When using MANAGED INFO as the device kiosk/launcher app, the admin override provides access to all applications on the device temporarily.
-Long-pressing on the settings icon(s) will bring up a code input, which can be defined here.", "defaultValue": ""
+          "description": "Define the admin override code.",
+          "defaultValue": ""
         }
       ]